Class 10 Exam > Class 10 Notes > Science Class 10 > Practice Questions: Electricity

 Numericals

-1. How much work will be done in bringing a charge of 5.0 milicoulombs from infinity to a point P at which the potential is 12V ?
+1. How much work will be done in bringing a charge of 5.0 milicoulombs from infinity to a point P at which the potential is 12V?

-2. A particle with a charge of 1.5 coulombs is taken from a point A at a potential of 50V to another point B at a potential of 120V.
+2. A particle with a charge of 1.5 coulombs is taken from point A at a potential of 50V to another point B at a potential of 120V.
 Calculate the work done.

-3. How many electrons are required to get 1C of negative charge ?
+3. How many electrons are required to get 1C of negative charge?

 4. Calculate the current in a wire if 900C of charge passes through it in 10 minutes.